Adityav1296/Pwn.College-Aditya/Linux Luminarium/Practicing Piping/Grepping_Errors.md

 ## Grepping Errors
 The > operator redirects a given file descriptor to a file, and you've used 2> to redirect fd 2, which is standard error.
 The | operator redirects only standard output to another program, and there is no 2| form of the operator!
 It can only redirect standard output.

 The shell has a >& operator, which redirects a file descriptor to another file descriptor.
-This means that we can have a two-step process to grep through errors: first, we redirect standard error to standard output (2>& 1) and then pipe the now-combined stderr and stdout as normal (|)!
+This means that we can have a two-step process to grep through errors: first, we redirect standard error to standard output (2>& 1) and then pipe the now-combined stderr and stdout as normal!

 ### Objective
 Like the last level, this level will overwhelm you with output, but this time on standard error. grep through it to find the flag!